hindu-comm/weblogs/manasataramgini/2013/12/2013-12-26_the-successors-of-the-kaunteya-s-in-the-national-memory-of-bharata-s-and-bhota-s-and-related-discursions.md

 Tibetans in the 670s.
 In the vimalaprabhA-paripR^ichCha the tathAgata is described as stating that the Tibetans wish to destroy the bauddha-dharma.
-Interestingly, their war cry from those times, which survives to date, was “ki ki so so lha gyalo\!” meaning “May the deva-s be victorious\!” – this again suggests that they were worshiping multiple deva-s rather than the tathAgata at that point.
-As we have noted before, prior the bauddha-mata there was the Bön and this religious layer already contains a flavor of Indic transmission from Astika traditions.
+Interestingly, their war cry from those times, which survives to date, was “ki ki so so lha gyalo!” meaning “May the deva-s be victorious!” – this again suggests that they were worshiping multiple deva-s rather than the tathAgata at that point.
+As we have noted before, prior to the bauddha-mata there was the Bön and this religious layer already contains a flavor of Indic transmission from Astika traditions.
 Here, it is interesting to note the homology of the rudra and chaNDikA with the guardian deities of the Yarlha Shampo region, which again point to an earlier presence of Astika influence.

 The Bön layer was still very active just before Trisong Detsen: In the 730s of CE the Tang emperor Xuanzong was alarmed by the deep conversion